CVE-2026-6997: Cross Site Scripting in BDCOM P3310D

 Technical Analysis

-This vulnerability in BDCOM P3310D 0.4.2 10.1.0F Build 86345 involves improper sanitization of the 'Owner' argument in the New RMON History Page component, allowing an attacker to inject malicious scripts via cross-site scripting (XSS).
-The vulnerability can be exploited remotely without user interaction, but requires high privileges.
-The CVSS 4.0 base score is 4.8 (medium severity) reflecting network attack vector, low impact on confidentiality and integrity, and partial impact on availability.
+This vulnerability in BDCOM P3310D 0.4.2 10.1.0F Build 86345 involves improper sanitization of the 'Owner' argument in the New RMON History Page component, allowing an attacker to inject malicious scripts via cross-site scripting (CWE-79).
+The vulnerability can be exploited remotely without user interaction, and the vendor has not provided any fix or mitigation.
+The CVSS 4.0 base score is 4.8, indicating medium severity, with attack vector network, low attack complexity, and no privileges required but user interaction needed.

 Potential Impact